Daniel-Chin/personal-website/public/documentation/xie_yin/src.md

 <img src='phone.jpg' />

+## But why???
+First of all, the concept is just relentlessly funny.

+How did I think of using a shoe?
+Initially, I specified the following design goals:
+- Should sit stably on a flat surface. (no-round-bottom)
+- Professor Parren said something like "because [I made a cube](https://wp.nyu.edu/shanghai-ima-nime/build-a-speaker-cabinet/), none of you should make a cube."
+So no cubes.
+- Enclosed + rigid body to prevent stress on soldering connections.
+- I should be able to push a male 1/4-inch jack in without holding the female port. i.e. Rigid support underneath the female port.

+A shoe is a perfect solution!

+## Misc
 Dave Santiano made a suggestion to make it stereo.

 Slap "like" if you want me to make it stereo.